TheJacksonLaboratory/marea/README.md

 ```
 ftp://ftp.ncbi.nlm.nih.gov/pub/lu/PubTatorCentral
 ```
-The offset file contains the title and abstract for every Pubmed article and a list of concept replacements.
+The offset file contains the title and abstract for every PubMed article and a list of concept replacements.
 Each concept replacement line includes the concept category and concept identifier along with the start and end offsets (in characters) of the text to be replaced by that concept identifier.
 Unzip _bioconcepts2pubtatorcentral.offset.gz_ before running _scripts/pubtate.py_.